-There’s nothing worse than cold hands when you’re riding, and the combination of wet weather, mud, freezing temperatures and windchill can combine to chill your digits.
-So to ensure your rides are comfortable, and you can maintain control of your bike (and feeling in your fingers!) it’s worth investing in the best winter gloves for mountain biking you can afford.
+The best winter gloves for mountain biking will help prevent getting cold hands when you’re riding.
+Poor gloves combined with wet weather, mud, freezing temperatures and windchill can mean painful and unresponsive digits.
+So to ensure your rides are comfortable, and you can maintain control of your bike (and feeling in your fingers!) it’s worth investing in the best winter gloves you can afford.

 If you're looking for the best mountain bike gloves, those that are focused on winter riding are packed with features including insulation, wind and weatherproofing, padding for comfort and even reflective elements.
-Our pick of the bunch is, interestingly, also one of the cheapest sets out there: the 100% Brisker Gloves might not cost much, but they seriously outperform their price point.
+Our pick of the bunch is, interestingly, also one of the cheapest pairs out there, the 100% Brisker Gloves, might not cost too much, but they seriously outperform their price point.

-Scroll down for a look at our pick of the best mountain bike gloves or – if you're after buying advice – you can skip to our guide on how to choose the best winter gloves for mountain biking.
+Scroll down for our pick of the best winter gloves for mountain biking or – if you're after general buying advice – you can skip on to our guide on how to choose the best winter gloves for MTB.

 Best winter gloves for mountain biking

-The result is that these gloves perform excellently in wet, cold and muddy conditions, though full-on arctic rides may be pushing it.
+The result is that these gloves perform excellently in wet, cold, muddy and freezing conditions, though full-on arctic rides may be pushing it.

-They’re touch-screen friendly and have a minimalist microfibre palm with no padding, silicone for added grip, and a velcro fastening at the cuff which keeps them secure and keeps out drafts.
+They’re touch-screen friendly and have a minimalist microfiber palm with no padding, silicone for added grip, and a Velcro fastening at the cuff which keeps them secure and keeps out drafts.

 Made from 100 percent recycled polyester, the Alpha Glove is part of the Velocio range that’s inspired by alpine mountaineering, so as expected these gloves provide plenty of toasty finger-preserving warmth and have a raft of technical features.